-Keeping guns out of the hands of individuals with a high risk of committing violence—convicted felons, domestic abusers, and those experiencing a mental health crisis—is crucial to preventing deadly shootings.
+Keeping guns out of the hands of individuals with a high risk of committing violence—people convicted of felonies or domestic abuse, and those experiencing a mental health crisis—is crucial to preventing deadly shootings.
 By strengthening our existing background checks system, we can keep more deadly weapons from falling into the wrong hands, preventing shootings before they happen and saving lives.

 Dec 07, 2016

 A set of databases maintained by the FBI, the National Instant Criminal Background Check System (NICS) is a crucial component in the fight against gun violence.
 NICS was created to implement the 1993 Brady Handgun Violence Prevention Act, which requires background checks for firearms sales and transfers conducted through a licensed dealer (though not when a sale is conducted by a seller who is unlicensed).
-Since the Brady Act took effect, background checks have stopped 3 million felons, abusers, and other dangerous people from obtaining a gun from a federally licensed dealer.1
+Since the Brady Act took effect, background checks have stopped 3 million ineligible purchasers from obtaining a gun from a federally licensed dealer.1

 In 2017 alone, NICS stopped 181,000 prohibited people attempting to buy guns from licensed dealers.
 2 But far too many others are slipping through the cracks due to missing or incomplete background check records, often with deadly consequences.
 The FBI provides its own records of those who commit federal crimes, but the only way NICS receives records of state-level convictions, mental health adjudications, and other records is through voluntary submissions.
 As one would expect, some states do a far better job than others sharing this potentially lifesaving information.

 Most NICS denials are due to felony or misdemeanor convictions.
-For example, between the end of 1998 and August 31, 2016, 735,527 felons and misdemeanants were denied after a NICS check.3 Unfortunately, data also shows that the records in NICS are incomplete, since states submit their records on a voluntary basis.
+For example, between the end of 1998 and August 31, 2016, 735,527 people convicted of felonies and certain misdemeanors were denied after a NICS check.3 Unfortunately, data also shows that the records in NICS are incomplete, since states submit their records on a voluntary basis.
 The FBI estimates that, on average, about 3,000 people pass a NICS background check each year despite being prohibited under state or federal law from purchasing a gun.4 But this number could be even higher.
-It is essential that states improve the submission of records to NICS to maximize the effectiveness of background check laws, ensuring that felons and other dangerous people do not have easy access to deadly weapons.
+It is essential that states improve the submission of records to NICS to maximize the effectiveness of background check laws, ensuring that people convicted of felonies and other people at elevated risk of committing violence do not have easy access to deadly weapons.

 SUPPORT GUN SAFETY